 The AWWB requires a permit for all connections made to existing water mains inside the AWWB's distribution system.
 These permits are administered by the WRM Department on behalf of the AWWB.
-Applicants must notify the AWWB of the proposed connection prior to installation and shall submit a plan sheet detailing the connection if plans were not submitted through the DRT.
+Applicants must notify the WRM Department of the proposed connection prior to installation and shall submit a plan sheet detailing the connection if plans were not submitted through the DRT.

 All connections made to the AWWB's distribution system shall be coordinated with and done in the presence of a representative of the AWWB or City inspector.
 The AWWB representative or City inspector shall be certified as an Alabama Grade I Water Operator to inspect the system connection.
-The approved Water Main Connection Permit shall be presented to the AWWB representative or City inspector at the time the connection is made as proof of connection authorization.
+The Water Main Connection Permit will be provided to the appropriate AWWB representative or City inspector by the WRM Department upon approval for the authorization of the connection.

 Because of the potential health hazard that exists as a result of contamination to the potable water system from improper system connections, only authorized connections will be allowed to the AWWB's distribution system.
-Persons making unauthorized connections to the AWWB's distribution system shall be subject to prosecution for theft of service in accordance with Alabama Criminal Code Section 13A-8-10 to 10.3 and for tampering with a public water system in accordance with Section 1432 of the Safe Drinking Water Act.
+Persons making unauthorized connections to the AWWB's distribution system shall be subject to prosecution for theft of service in accordance with Alabama Criminal Code Section 13A-8-10 to 10.3 and for tampering with a public water system in accordance with Section 1432 of the Federal Safe Drinking Water Act.